Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

-Although some interviewees described cos-commission as a part-time job, most did not anticipate significant financial rewards from this activity.
-Many cosplayers expressed ethical considerations in pricing, recognizing that most customers are students with limited income.
-For instance, P1 remarked, \textit{"Typically, these young girls (customers) don't have much money, so I won't set my prices too high."}
+Although some cosplayers describe cos-commission as a part-time job, most do not expect considerable financial rewards from this activity.
+Many expressed ethical considerations in pricing, recognizing that most customers are students with limited income.
+For instance, P1 mentioned, \textit{``Typically, these young girls (customers) don't have much money, so I won't set my prices too high.''} For these cosplayers, the price is perceived as compensation for their time and preparation of character costumes and make-up rather than a salary.

-Beyond financial gain, many cosplayers are primarily motivated by curiosity and a desire to pursue personal interests when accepting commissions.
-For example, P7, an experienced cosplayer, shared: \textit{"My first encounter with cos-commission was at a Comic Convention, where someone saw me cosplaying a character she liked and asked if I took commission requests.
+Besides financial reward, many cosplayers are driven by curiosity and a desire to pursue personal interests when accepting commissions.
+For example, P7, an experienced cosplayer, shared with us, \textit{``My first encounter with cos-commission was at a Comic Convention, where someone saw me cosplaying a character she liked and asked if I took commission requests.
 Since I am also an Otome game player, I wanted to try it out.
-That's how I started accepting commissions on different platforms."} This interest-driven motivation is further reflected in cosplayers' preference for portraying characters they are familiar with.
-As P7 explained, \textit{"If you go on a date with someone unfamiliar with the character, you'll get a typical dating experience, but it won't evoke the same depth of feeling as it would with someone who truly understands the character."} For these cosplayers, monetization is viewed as a secondary benefit—a reward for their skills and passion rather than the primary objective.
+That's how I started accepting commissions on different platforms.''} This interest-driven motivation is further reflected in cosplayers' preference for commissioning characters they are familiar with.
+As P7 described, \textit{``If you go on a date with someone unfamiliar with the character, you'll get a normal dating experience, but it won't evoke the same depth of feeling as it would with someone who truly understands the character.''} For these cosplayers, financial reward is seen as an additional benefit—i.e., a reward for their skill and passion—rather than the primary goal.